-The hurdle rate for each quarterly portion of a measurement period is 2.0% multiplied by the net asset value of the Company's common stock at the beginning of the respective measurement period calculated after giving effect to any distributions that occurred during the measurement period times the number of calendar quarters in the measurement period.
+The hurdle rate for each measurement period is 2.0% multiplied by the net asset values of the Company's common stock at the beginning of each calendar quarter during the measurement period, calculated after giving effect to any distributions that occurred during the measurement period.
 A portion of the Incentive Fee is based on the Company's income and a portion is based on capital gains.
 Each portion of the Incentive Fee is described below.

 Quarterly Incentive Fee Based on Income.
-For each of the first two measurement periods referred to above (the transition period and each rolling four quarters' period), the Company paid or will pay the Advisor an Incentive Fee based on the amount by which (A) aggregate distributions and amounts distributable out of taxable net income (excluding any capital gain and loss) during the period less the amount, if any, by which net unrealized capital depreciation exceeds net realized capital gains during the period exceeds (B) the hurdle rate for the period.
-The amount of the excess described in this paragraph for each period is referred to as the excess income amount.
+For each of the first two measurement periods referred to above (the transition period and each rolling four quarters' period), the Company pays the Advisor an Incentive Fee based on the amount by which (A) aggregate distributions and amounts distributable out of taxable net income (excluding any capital gain and loss) during the period less the amount, if any, by which net unrealized capital depreciation exceeds net realized capital gains during the period exceeds (B) the hurdle rate for the period.
+The amount of the excess of (A) over (B) described in this paragraph for each period is referred to as the excess income amount.

-The portion of the Incentive Fee based on income for each period will equal 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equal 20% of the period's excess income amount distributed or distributable to stockholders.
-Thereafter, the portion of the Incentive Fee based on income for the period equals an amount such that the cumulative Incentive Fee payments to the Advisor during the period based on income equal 20% of the period's excess income amount.
+The portion of the Incentive Fee based on income for each period will equal 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equal 20% of the period's income amount distributed or distributable to stockholders as described in clause (A) of the preceding paragraph.
+Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's remaining excess income amount.

 Periodic Incentive Fee Based on Capital Gains.
 The portion of the Incentive Fee based on capital gains is calculated on an annual basis.
 For each annual period, the Company paid or will pay the Advisor an Incentive Fee based on the amount by which (A) net realized capital gains, if any, to the extent they exceed gross unrealized capital depreciation, if any, occurring during the period exceeds (B) the amount, if any, by which the period's hurdle rate exceeds the amount of income used in the determination of the Incentive Fee based on income for the period.
-The amount of the excess described in this paragraph is referred to as the excess gain amount.
+The amount of the excess of (A) over (B) described in this paragraph is referred to as the excess gain amount.